 The striking contrasts are what makes Iceland unique.
 The country is a Nordic island and located in the North Atlantic Ocean.
 With a population of just under 340,000 people, Iceland is also Europe’s most sparsely populated country.
 But even with its scant population, Icelanders are happy to open up their world and show visitors the beauty of their country.

 Velkominn – Welcome to Iceland

 Reykjavík is Iceland’s capital and largest city.
-The capital is located on the southwest coast of the country and is home to two thirds of the country’s entire population.
+The capital is located on the southwest coast of the country and is home to two-thirds of the country’s entire population.
 Reykjavík is thought to also be Iceland’s first permanent settlement and dated to 874 AD.

 Culture and Language

 Mostly, the cultures are known for their grand history of storytelling with many tales centering on sagas and epics.
 But other art forms like wood carving, silversmithing, and weaving are important to the culture too.

-Icelandic is the country’s official language and often said to be one of the hardest to learn in the world.
+Icelandic is the country’s official language and is often said to be one of the hardest to learn in the world.
 The language is similar to Old Norse and it has had little outside influence.
-Icelandic is extremely common throughout the country and you will find businesses, news, and the government speak in the language.
+Icelandic is extremely common throughout the country and you will find businesses, news, and the government speaking in the language.

 However, many Icelanders speak Icelandic alongside another language with English being the most popular.
 While the majority spoken is British English, American English has influenced the country through entertainment like movies and TV programs.

 Iceland is not a very diverse country and 93% of its population are Icelanders.
 But the largest immigrant group is from Poland holding about 3% of the population, so you might hear Polish spoken too.